awsdocs/aws-cloudformation-user-guide/doc_source/template-macros.md

 ## Creating an AWS CloudFormation macro definition<a name="template-macros-author"></a>

-When you create a macro definition, the macro definition makes the underlying Lambda function available in the specified account so that AWS CloudFormation can invokes it to process the templates\.
+When you create a macro definition, the macro definition makes the underlying Lambda function available in the specified account so that AWS CloudFormation invokes it to process the templates\.

 ### AWS CloudFormation macro function interface<a name="template-macros-lambda-interface"></a>